 |Cleaver||It was used for many purposes like digging up the soil and cutting meat and skin.|

 |Axe||An axe could be used for many purposes.
 It was used for cutting trees and branches.
 It was also used for defense against wild animals.|

 Stone Age tools can be divided into various categories based on the period during which they were used or the material they were made of.
 Here we’ll do the categorization based on the period they were used in.

 The Stone Age is composed of the following stages.

 a.
 The Paleolithic Or The Old Stone Age Tool

-The Paleolithic period covered maximum technological tools of the human history.
+The Paleolithic period covered the maximum technological tools of human history.
 This is the longest Stone Age period.
 It started 2.5 million ago and ended in 9600 BCE.
 The traces of certain arts like personal caves, paintings, and ornaments can be found from the end of the Paleolithic era.

 Oldowan is the earliest of the Stone Age industries.
 The Oldowan industry contains very basic and simple choppers and flakes.
 The Oldowan series of tools originated almost 2.5 million years ago.

 The Acheulean series of tools come after the Oldowan industry.
 They are almost 1.7 million years old.
 The Acheulean industry contained more complex and more symmetric shapes.
 These tools were harder to break and had sharper edges which did the job more conveniently.

 b.
 The Mesolithic Or The Middle Stone Age